kexiZeroing/blog-images/README.md

 # blog-images
-Store images here using [PicGo](https://github.com/Molunerfinn/PicGo)
+This repo is only used for storing images that used in my [blog](https://github.com/kexiZeroing/kexiZeroing.github.io).
+Use [PicGo](https://github.com/Molunerfinn/PicGo) to upload.